thomasbuckle-uk/ddd-example/docs/General.md

 The benefit of this approach is promoting loose coupling between our component parts as well as the ability to more easily adapt to changing business requirements.

+## Dependency Inversion Principle

+This principle means that high level modules should not depends on low level modules, both should depend on abstractions.
+In our case this means:
+- Code inside infrastructure can depend on an application and domain class
+- Code inside application can depend on domain but not infrastructure
+- Code inside domain can only depends on itself (and in some small use cases functionality such as using the Ramsey UUID package to make our lives easier)

 ---

 ## General Thoughts